catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] unify pack function
 [ ] check author db saving being used at pack
 [ ] add missin tones and arrangement parameters

-done:
-(next release)
-[x] spotify
-	[x] Think of unifying the maindb&generic Spotify functions [x] import make sure Spotify connection is remembered showed and shard with maindb [x] save&override album image
-	[x] at standardization apply spotify album url name ?
-[x] fixed error mss at pack related to bass removal [x] diff at replack vocals have no scrool speed
-[x] tones volume sort order
-[x] fix tones opening dbb
-[x] fix pluck/pick wrong pack issue
-[x] fixed maindb log
-[x] added log on read lib
-if no delete then dont delete DBscocnvert and ftp is it working at mass packing fix newsoft issue
 [ ] make mass pack also use db values
-[ ] why album id is the same as artist id
+[ ] why album id is the same as artist id if no delete then dont delete DBscocnvert and ftp is it working at mass packing
-[ ] enable garageband recordings multitrack sync
-		[ ] add each instrument timing for starting to
-		[ ] capture start of each tracc in comments/newfield
 		[ ] add a 4 sec timestamp in each song
-		[ ] add comment beginning of song in lyrics
 		[ ] bitrate to compress maybe a config
-[ ] select incl groups has a small error
 		[ ] mantra cannot be imported
-[ ] log is not last come first entry
-[ ] come together lyrics
+		[] select incl groups has a small error (userissues) [ ] come together lyrics
+[ ] fix songs w only bass and dd attached
+[ ] check import tones db
+copy-back vocal orig end of pack check db also checks arrangements, standardization, tones, make updatelog static

+done:
+(next release)

 - diff between master and branch
 DLCManager folder